harishmuh/Data_Science_Bootcamp_Training/DQLab_DataScience/README.md

-**About this folder**
+# 📁 About This Folder

-This folder contains lectures from The DQLab course that I have attended and passed.
+This folder contains data science lectures (slides), notebooks, datasets from DQLab course that I have attended and passed.